 We organize this paper as follows.
-In Section \ref{basics}, we fix notation and recall some terminology for Galois representations.
-As mentioned before, we heavily rely on \cite[Section 1 and 2]{BGGT}.
-Section \ref{DFI} and \ref{DFII} are devoted to study the residual monodromy representations for the Dwork family.
+Section \ref{DFI} and \ref{DFII} are devoted to study the residual monodromy representations and also $p$-adic and $\ell$-adic local properties of Galois representations for the Dwork family.
 Section \ref{DFI} has a geometric aspect while Section \ref{DFII} has various aspects such as group theory and toric geometry.
 Many things are done already when the residual characteristic is odd.
 Thus, main contribution of this paper is when the residual characteristic is even.
-It will turn out that the monodromy group is away from full when the coefficient fields of the residual monodromy representations are $\F_2$.
-By using the results in the above sections, we first prove the potentially automorphy result in Section \ref{GRII} to establish a Khare-Wintenberger's type lifting theorem (Theorem \ref{pot-auto}).
+By using the results in the above sections, after recalling the basic facts for Galois representations in Section \ref{basics}, we prove the potentially automorphy result in Section \ref{GRII} to establish a Khare-Wintenberger's type lifting theorem (Theorem \ref{pot-auto}).
 We should remark that the oddness is not important here and we can lift any mod 2 Galois representations who images are governed by the residual monodromy groups (see Remark \ref{OFA}).
-However, oddness becomes essential in even characteristic case to the discussion from this point forward.
+However, oddness may becomes essential in even characteristic case for automorphy as in \cite{Th2} and \cite[Section 5]{BCGP2}.

-Combining it with a modification of \cite{Th2} to ``nearly adequate case'' (this notion is due to \cite{BCGP2}), we prove a main lifting theorem which plays an important role in reducing the ordinary case to the potentially diagonalizable case.
-Using this, Theorem \ref{main1} is proved in Section \ref{ALT}.
-In the course of the proof, we can not use the Harris's trick using induced representations in which case the (nearly or weakly) adequacy does not hold.
-However, we can get around this way since we only treat the even dimensional case.